jusahah/NollaversioBlogi/content/nodejs/applymatrix.md

 1. Create xmas tree group that'll logically group together all individual objects (actual tree, christmas balls, candles, etc.) of the xmas tree.
 2. Place the group into the middle of the room.
-3. Add a tree to the group, and place to relative (to the group!) position of {0,0}.
+3. Add a tree to the group, and place it to relative (to the group!) position of {0,0}.
 4. Add decorations (not shown in the code)

 Logically that should do it, but what you'll see in the screen is something quite else.